“The only difference between an extremist and a visionary is their ego.”- Publius Marcus, speech (1745)

 “Here’s what I know, scum,” said the woman.
 “People like you…you choose to be here.
 If you wanted to get out of this, you would have found a real job by now and would be working legitimately.
 Instead, you’re here, smelling filthy rotten, stealing other people’s hard earned cash.
 Why?
 Because you enjoy it.
 You won’t admit it…but secretly…you know you do.”

 The woman’s words suddenly gave Carl a burst of energy, as he felt a rage inside of him that he never felt before.
 He got up and looked at the woman with fire in his eyes, clenching his own fists ready for the fight.

 “You think I chose this?” said Carl.
-“I was deported…wrongfully convicted in Canada.
+“I was deported…wrongfully convicted in Sierra.
 I know no one here…I stepped off the plane and the authorities just told me to walk.
-All of my relatives are dead or living in Canada, a place I cannot go back to because of the backwards politicians that exist there.
+All of my relatives are dead or living in Sierra, a place I cannot go back to because of the backwards politicians that exist there.
 I tried to get a job here, but nobody wants to hire me- they all turn their backs on me after giving me their word, because no one trusts anyone in this place.
 Furthermore, I have no home because there is no home for me to go to, and the only friends I have ever gotten in this place are fellow street urchins like myself.
 Why?
 Because we’re too desperate to care about deceiving others like the rest of you loonies are!”